 Heavy Industrial Waste Recycling & Beneficial Reuse

-From slag and spent sand to baghouse dust and refractory brick, we provide dedicated and specialized support to foundries, steel mills, and cement plants in effectively managing their most challenging and complex waste streams via recycling and beneficial reuse.
-Our comprehensive landfill diversion strategies are carefully and meticulously designed to ensure full compliance with stringent, ever-changing, and evolving regulatory environments, all while simultaneously driving significant cost savings, enhancing operational efficiencies, and promoting sustainable waste management practices.
+From slag and spent sand to baghouse dust and refractory brick, we help foundries, steel mills, and cement and lime plants manage their most challenging byproducts through recycling and beneficial reuse.
+Our landfill diversion programs are designed to meet regulatory requirements while lowering costs, improving operations, and supporting long-term sustainability.

 Types of Materials